Gaussian Processes indexed on the symmetric group: prediction and learning: Introduction

+There are applications where not all of the items in \eqref{eq:ranking_def} are ranked.
+Rather, a partial ranking is given (see for example the "sushi" dataset available at {\verb http://www.kamishima.net } or movie datasets).
+The books \cite{critchlow2012metric} and \cite{marden_analyzing_2014} provide metrics on partial rankings and the papers \cite{kondor2010ranking} and \cite{jiao2017kendall} provide kernels on partial rankings and deal with the complexity reduction of their computation. .1in

-The goal in this paper is twofold : first we define Gaussian processes indexed by permutations by providing a class of covariance kernels.
+The goal in this paper is threefold: first we define Gaussian processes indexed by $S_N$ by providing a wide class of covariance kernels.
 We generalize previous results on the Mallow's kernel (see \cite{jiao2017kendall}).
-Second, we consider the kriging models (see for instance \cite{stein99interpolation}) which consist in inferring the values of a Gaussian random field given observations at a finite set of observation points.
+Second, we consider the Kriging models (see for instance \cite{stein99interpolation}) that consist in inferring the values of a Gaussian random field given observations at a finite set of observation points.
+Here, the observations points are permutations.
 We study the asymptotic properties of the maximum likelihood estimator of the parameters of the covariance function.
-We also prove the asymptotic efficiency of the Kriging prediction under the estimated covariance parameters.
-We also provide simulations that illustrate the very good performances of the proposed kernels.
-Then, we show that this framework may be adapted to the cases of learning with partially observed rankings.
-Concerning partial ranking, we refer to \cite{sibony2015mra} and \cite{vert2017learning} and references therein.
+We also prove the asymptotic accuracy of the Kriging prediction under the estimated covariance parameters.
+Further, we provide simulations that illustrate the very good performances of the proposed kernels.
+Finally, we provide an application to Gaussian process based optimization of Latin Hypercube Designs.
+Last, we show that the Gaussian process framework may be adapted to the cases of learning with partially observed rankings.
+We define a class of covariance kernels on partial rankings, for which we show how to reduce the computation complexity.
+In simulations, we show that our suggested kernels yield more efficient Gaussian process predictions than the kernels given in \cite{jiao2017kendall}. .1in

 The paper falls into the following parts.
-In Section \ref{s:kernrank} we recall generalities on the set of permutations, we provide some covariance kernels on permutations and extend such results to the case of partial rankings.
+In Section \ref{s:kernrank}, we recall some facts on $S_N$ and provide some covariance kernels on this set.
 Asymptotic results on the estimation of the covariance function are presented in Section \ref{s:GPrank}.
-Section \ref{s:appli} is devoted to numerical illustration.
+Section \ref{s:GPrank} also contains an application to the optimization of Latin Hypercube Designs.
+Section \ref{s:kernpartial} provides new covariance kernels for partial rankings with a comparison with the ones given in \cite{jiao2017kendall} in a numerical experiment.
 Section \ref{conclu} concludes the paper.
 The proofs are all postponed to the appendix.